How to make an all-natural homemade body wash using ingredients like honey, liquid castile soap, olive oil, and essential oils.

 This this moisturising body wash is gentle enough to use on your face, and also makes a rich lather.

-DIY Natural Hydrating Body Wash
+Homemade Natural Hydrating Body Wash

 - Liquid castile soap: A vegetable-based soap, it provides the cleansing ability without the harsh chemical foaming agents.
 This one is palm oil-free and unscented, so you can customise the scent with essential oils.